Endogenizing the Cost Parameter in Cournot Oligopoly: Number of second-stage retailers and supplier's profits

-The results of the previous sections admit a straightforward extension to the case of $n>2$ identical retailers, i.e. $n$ retailers each having capacity constraint $T_i=T$.
+\Cref{thm4.1}, the main result of \Cref{sec4}, admits a straightforward extension to the case of $n>2$ identical retailers, i.e., $n$ retailers each having capacity constraint $T_i=T$.
 Formally, let $N=\{1,2, \ldots, n\}$, with $n\ge 2$ and denote with $R_i$ retailer $i$, for $i\in N$.
-As in \Cref{sec2}, a strategy profile is denoted with $s=\(s_1, s_2, \ldots, s_n\)$.
-The payoff function of $R_i$ depends on the total quantity of the remaining $n-1$ retailers and is given by \eqref{3}, where now $Q$ denotes the total quantity sold by all $n$ retailers, i.e.
+As in \Cref{secmodel}, a strategy profile is denoted with $s=\(s_1, s_2, \ldots, s_n\)$.
+The payoff function of $R_i$ depends on the total quantity of the remaining $n-1$ retailers and is given by \eqref{3}, where now $Q$ denotes the total quantity sold by all $n$ retailers, i.e.,